-If you go to GTMetrix now to test the performance of your website, you will most likely get a “serve static content from a cookieless domain” warning.
+If you go to GTMetrix now to test the performance of your WordPress websites, you will most likely get a “serve static content from a cookieless domain” warning.

 The thing is, there is absolutely no need to serve static content with cookies.
 Doing so will add extra workload to your web server, thus reducing the load speed and performance of your website.
 You definitely don’t want that to happen.